Piriformis Syndrome: Common Causes, Symptoms & Treatment. Would You Like To Speak To A Therapist? Call (24/7): 1300-003-777.

 Piriformis syndrome is common in people who spend long periods of time sitting at a desk, motor vehicle drivers as well as runners or recreational athletes.
 Any activity or exercise that places the piriformis muscle under strain may lead to piriformis syndrome.
 The associated inflammation and tightness within the muscle may contribute to pressure upon the sciatic nerve.
 Some people are born with their sciatic nerve either behind, on top or throughout the piriformis muscle.
 Depending upon the location this may increase your chances of experiencing piriformis syndrome.
 Less common causes that we encounter in clinical practice include people who place their wallet in their rear pocket, those who sit with their legs crossed as well as having weakened hip musculature.

-Symptoms Of Piriformis Syndrome
+Symptoms Of Piriformis Muscle Spasm

 It’s common for people suffering from piriformis syndrome to report tenderness and sensitivity in the buttock area.
 Upon palpation of this area it may refer pain down the back of the leg into the hamstring and calf muscles.
 Many practitioners and sufferers confuse piriformis syndrome pain with hamstring injury due to the close relationship of the hamstring origin and the piriformis muscle.
 Symptoms are quite similar to many lower back conditions such as sciatica, disc herniation, degenerative arthritis and mechanical lower back pain.